 - While your account exists, Oath may keep your account information in order to provide immediate access to your personalisation preferences each time you visit Oath.

 - If you ask Oath to delete your Oath account, in most cases your account will be deactivated and then deleted from our user registration database in one month, unless this is prevented due to technical, legal, abuse detection and prevention, or other limitations.
-Longer hold periods exist for accounts registered in: Australia or New Zealand (approx. 90 days); Brazil or Taiwan (approx. 180 days), unless this is prevented due to technical, legal or other limitations.
+Longer hold periods exist for accounts registered in: Australia, New Zealand or India (approx. 90 days); Brazil, Hong Kong or Taiwan (approx. 180 days), unless this is prevented due to technical, legal or other limitations.
 These delays are necessary to discourage users from engaging in fraudulent activity.